Craig Kimbrel: Philadelphia Phillies (2023)

 On January 4, 2023, Kimbrel signed a one-year, $10 million contract with the Philadelphia Phillies.
-He recorded his 400th career save on May 26, 2023, against the Atlanta Braves.
+He recorded his 400th career save on May 26, 2023, against Atlanta.
 In June, he pitched 13 innings in as many appearances, allowing only 1 run on 6 hits with 21 strikeouts and 5 saves, good for a 0.69 ERA, earning him NL Reliever of the Month honors.

-In the 2023 National League Championship Series, Kimbrel was the losing pitcher in Games 3 and 4.
-In Game 3, he gave up a walk-off single to Ketel Marte in the bottom of the ninth inning, and in Game 4, he blew a two-run lead in the 8th inning and gave up three runs, including a two-run home run to Alek Thomas.
+In the NL Championship Series, Kimbrel was the losing pitcher in Games 3 and 4.
+In Game 3, he gave up a walk-off single to Ketel Marte in the bottom of the ninth inning.
+In Game 4, he blew a two-run lead in the 8th inning and gave up three runs, including a two-run home run to Alek Thomas.
 He became the first Phillies pitcher to lose back-to-back appearances in the playoffs since Mitch Williams in the 1993 World Series.
-He became a free agent after the season.
+Kimbrel became a free agent after the season.

 Baltimore Orioles (2024)

 On December 6, 2023, the Baltimore Orioles signed Kimbrel on a one-year, $13 million deal with a club option for the 2025 season.
 He made 57 appearances for Baltimore in 2024, compiling a 7–5 record and 5.33 ERA with 73 strikeouts and 23 saves.
-Kimbrel was designated for assignment on September 18, 2024, a day after he allowed six runs in the ninth inning against the San Francisco Giants.
-He was released by the Orioles organization on September 24.
+Kimbrel was designated for assignment on September 18, a day after he allowed six runs in the ninth inning against San Francisco.
+He was released by the Orioles on September 24.

-Atlanta Braves (second stint)
+Atlanta Braves (2025)

 On March 19, 2025, Kimbrel signed a minor league contract to return to the Atlanta Braves organization.
-In 18 appearances split between the Double-A Columbus Clingstones and Triple-A Gwinnett Stripers, he accumulated a 1–1 record and 2.00 ERA with 23 strikeouts and three saves over 18 innings pitched.
+In 18 appearances split between the Double-A Columbus Clingstones and Triple-A Gwinnett Stripers, he had a 1–1 record and 2.00 ERA with 23 strikeouts and three saves over 18 innings pitched.
 On June 6, the Braves selected Kimbrel's contract, adding him to their active roster.
-He pitched the seventh inning of that night's game against the San Francisco Giants.
-The next day, Kimbrel was designated for assignment.
+He pitched the seventh inning of that night's game against San Francisco.
+The next day, Kimbrel was designated for assignment after making only 1 appearance for the Braves.
 He elected free agency on June 9.

-Texas Rangers
+Texas Rangers (2025)

 On June 10, 2025, Kimbrel signed a minor league contract with the Texas Rangers.
 In 24 appearances for the Triple-A Round Rock Express, he tallied an 0–1 record and 3.86 ERA with 28 strikeouts and five saves over 21 innings of work.
 Kimbrel was released by the Rangers organization on August 21.

-Houston Astros
+Houston Astros (2025)

 On August 22, 2025, Kimbrel signed a major league contract with the Houston Astros.
 He appeared in 13 games with Astros, going 0–1 with a 2.45 ERA with 16 strikeouts over 11 innings of work.
 He did not record a save, as the Astros used Josh Hader and Bryan Abreu as closers in 2025.